-Regardless of whether or not AMD can lay claim to developing the 7nm node to wrest the lead from Intel, the company had the foresight to contract with TSMC to gain access to a superior process node technology.
+Regardless of whether AMD can lay claim to developing the 7nm node to wrest the lead from Intel, the company had the foresight to contract with TSMC to gain access to a superior process node technology.
 That bedrock advantage gives AMD a wonderful silicon canvas to paint its microarchitectures on, a combination that Intel is finding impossible to beat with its 14nm chips.

-AMD vs Intel CPU Architecture
+Intel vs AMD CPU Architecture

 When comparing AMD vs Intel CPUs, we must consider that two design decisions have a big impact on performance, scalability, and performance-per-dollar: Interconnects and microarchitecture.

 AMD's Infinity Fabric allows the company to tie together multiple dies into one cohesive processor.
 Think of this as numerous pieces of a puzzle that come together to form one larger picture.
-The approach allows the company to use many small dies instead of one large die, which improves yields and reduces cost.
+The approach allows the company to use many small dies instead of one large die, and this technique improves yields and reduces cost.
 It also grants a level of scalability that Intel might not be able to match with its new mesh interconnect inside its HEDT chips, and it undoubtedly takes the lead over Intel's aging ring bus in its desktop processors.

 In terms of per-core performance, the move to the Zen 2 architecture brought AMD's processors to near-parity with Intel's finest.
 That's largely because Intel is stuck on 14nm, and its architectures are designed specifically for the nodes they are built on.
 That means promising new Intel microarchitectures can only ride on smaller processes, like 10nm, leaving the company woefully unprepared for its prolonged issues productizing 10nm products.

 Intel plans to fix this in the future with microarchitectures that are portable between nodes.
-Until then, the company is stuck on the same Skylake microarchitecture that's most significant changes have come as hardware-based silicon fixes for its plethora of security vulnerabilities, plus adding more cores.
+Until then, the company is stuck on the same Skylake microarchitecture whose most significant changes have come as hardware-based silicon fixes for its plethora of security vulnerabilities, plus adding more cores.

 Winner: AMD.
 In judging AMD vs Intel CPU architecture, it's clear that one brand is moving faster.
 Intel has been riding its Skylake microarchitecture since 2015, and it shows.
-AMD, fueled by rapid advances in its designs while Intel continues to lean on a five-year-old microarchitecture, has taken the lead in many of the most important aspects of chip design.
+AMD, fueled by rapid advances in its designs while Intel continues to lean on a six-year-old microarchitecture, has taken the lead in many of the most important aspects of chip design.

 AMD vs Intel CPU Security